Computer Science (COMP) 348

 COMP 348 consists of the following units:

-The units are closely based on material from Java Network Programming by Elliotte Rusty Harold, with additional material supplied via web reference links.
-Unit 1 is a review of material students have studied in the prerequisite computer networking course (COMP 347).
-Unit 2 and Unit 3 comprise a review of material students should have studied in the prerequisite Java programming courses (COMP 268, COMP 272).
+All units are closely based on material from Java Network Programming by Harold with additional material supplied via web reference links.
+Unit 1 is a review of material you have studied in the prerequisite computer networking course (COMP 347).
+Unit 2 is a review of material you should have studied in the prerequisite Java programming courses (COMP 268, COMP 272).

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The remainder of the learning materials for COMP 348 is distributed in electronic format or is available from the course site or other websites.
+The remainder of the learning materials for COMP 348 is distributed in electronic format or is available from the course or other websites.
 The materials in these categories presently include:

 Special Course Features

 COMP 348 is offered by computer mediated communications (CMC) mode, and can be completed at the student's workplace or home.
 It is an elective in all Computing and Information Systems programs.